neonmate/stock_analyzer/README.md

 # Tests

-The test will use the imaginary `db/test*.us.txt` historical data dumps.
 Execute `rake` to run all RSpec tests.